Aero Commander 200

 Overview

 The Aero Commander 200 is the final production form of the Meyers 200, a hand-built, high-performance four-seat single developed by Al Meyers from the late 1940s.
-The design reached its definitive configuration as the 200D in 1965, when the IO-470 was replaced by the Continental IO-520-A and the wings received flush riveting — producing an honest 183-knot cruise from a 285 HP normally-aspirated engine.
+The design reached its definitive configuration as the 200D in 1965, when the IO-470 was replaced by the Continental IO-520-A and the wings received flush riveting.
+The result was an honest 183-knot cruise from a 285 HP normally-aspirated engine.
 Aero Commander (a division of North American Rockwell) acquired the type certificate in 1966 but ceased production in 1968, unable to manufacture the hand-fitted steel-tube and aluminium composite structure economically.
-Only 135 were built in total across all variants; fewer than 100 remain flying.
-The type has one of the most remarkable accident records in GA — Aviation Consumer’s 35-year search found only 20 accidents across the entire fleet.
+Sources cite total production figures between 122 and 135 across all variants; fewer than 100 remain flying.
+The type has one of the most remarkable accident records in GA.
+Aviation Consumer’s 35-year search found only 20 accidents across the entire fleet.

 Key Features for GA Buyers